kpol/ExtraLINQ/README.md

 # List of methods
 **AtLeast**
 Checks whether the number of elements is greater or equal to the given integer.
+Complexity is `O(1)` or `O(m)` where `m` is number supplied into the method.
 ```csharp
 bool result = source.AtLeast(5);
 ```

 **AtMost**
 Checks whether the number of elements is less or equal to the given integer.
+Complexity is `O(1)` or `O(m)` where `m` is number supplied into the method.
 ```csharp
 bool result = source.AtMost(5);
 ```

 **CountBetween**
 Checks whether the number of elements is between an inclusive range of minimum and maximum integers.
+Complexity is `O(1)` or `O(max)` where `max` is the second parameter supplied into the method.
 ```csharp
 bool result = source.CountBetween(4, 6);
 ```

 **Exactly**
 Checks whether the number of elements in the source is equal to the given integer.
-Complexity is `O(1)` or `O(n)`.
+Complexity is `O(1)` or `O(m)` where `m` is number supplied into the method.
 ```csharp
 bool result = source.Exactly(5);
 ```

 **DistinctBy**
 Returns distinct elements of the given source using `keySelector` and comparer (can be `null`).
-Complexity is `O(n)`.
+Complexity is `O(n)` where `n` is number of elements in the sequence.
 ```csharp
 var result = source.DistinctBy(p => p.Category);
 ```

 **MaxBy**
 Returns the maximal element of the given source based on the given selector and comparer (can be `null`).
-Complexity is `O(n)`.
+Complexity is `O(n)` where `n` is number of elements in the sequence.
 ```csharp
 var result = source.MaxBy(p => p.Price);
 ```

 **MinBy**
 Returns the minimal element of the given source based on the given selector and comparer (can be `null`).
-Complexity is `O(n)`.
+Complexity is `O(n)` where `n` is number of elements in the sequence.
 ```csharp
 var result = source.MinBy(p => p.Price);
 ```

 **Pairwise**
 Returns a sequence of each element in the input sequence and its predecessor, with the exception of the first element which is only returned as the predecessor of the second element.
+Complexity is `O(n)` where `n` is number of elements in the sequence.
 ```csharp
 var result = source.Pairwise((first, second) => $"{first.Id} {second.Id}");
 ```